alsadler/alsadler.github.io/_news/announcement_1.md

 related_posts: false
 ---

-joined the Lipari Summer School on Abstract Interpretation in Lipari!
+Joined the Lipari Summer School on Abstract Interpretation in Lipari!